keerah/Houdini-assets/DAZ2APEX/README.md

 - NEW: Agent setup added
 - Root Joint orientation fixed (proper for agents)
 - Added timeshift `Freeze` node to get rid of the time dependency on Skel
-- Retarget helper setup update to v0.2 (with Rig presets, Caching and Transforms)
+- Retarget helper setup update to v0.2 (with Rig presets, Locomotion extraction, Caching and Transforms)
 - Added Joint config with rotation orders to the `Joints_orient` (beta)
 - Rigstash moved into `Joints_orient`
 - Materials updated with Invisible zones' Alpha (disconnect Opacity to have materilas in the viewport)